-There are some pretty cool places to go and magical experiences to be had on your doorstep, wherever you live.
-You just need to click into that travel mindset.
+There are some great places to go and magical experiences to be had on your doorstep, wherever you live.
+If you click into the travel mindset.

-You don´t need to get on plane to have an adventure, to discover something new.
-You can even “meet the locals” in your own neighbourhood if you are willing to try.
-In fact I know there are some of you out there who do exactly this.
+You don’t need to get on a plane to have an adventure, to discover something new.
+You can even “meet the locals” in your own neighborhood if you are willing to try.

 Close to home can also be incredibly different.
-Plenty of British people have travelled the world, but never been to Ireland for example.
+Plenty of British people have traveled the world but never been to Ireland for example.
 And you don’t even need to take a plane to get there.
 You do not always have to travel far to find different cultures.

-It might be a dificult reality to face, but at some point the travel industry is going to have to wake up and realise that we cannot keep encouraging people to get on planes to far flung destinations.
+It might be a difficult reality to face, but at some point, the travel industry is going to have to wake up and realize that we cannot keep encouraging people to get on planes to far-flung destinations.
 At the very least, we are going to have to start flying less.